|GPS:||34.898, -99.334 Google Map · Climbing Area Map|

 |Admins:||Ryan Sheldon, Drew Nevius, Kevin Diaz|

 Also known as Baldy Peak.
 Winter spot sees shade only early in the morning and then sees sun almost all day long.
 World class granite will test your friction skills and the bold routes will test your nerve.
 RX climbing at it's best.
 The locals are a very friendly tight knit community who all seem to share a kinship with the "rock in the farmers wheatfield".
 So please be sure to pack out all your trash, avoid impacting any sensitive areas, and leave your hammer-n-nails or your drills at home.
-All the climbing is clean and new fixed pro requires re-authorization from the WMCC’s Quartz bolting committee.
+All the climbing is clean and new fixed pro requires pre-authorization from the WMCC’s Quartz Bolting Committee.
+Email the QBC at firstname.lastname@example.org for information on the bolting application process.

 Be warned that most lines designated as “sport” here on mountain project just mean that it is only bolt protected and there are unlikely to be any opportunities for natural gear.
 That doesn’t make it a safe sport route.
 Here at Quartz long runouts are common.